FantinJacopo/GnamGPT/README.md

   Browse recipes by categories such as Beef, Chicken, Vegetarian, etc.

 - **AI Assistant** 🤖
-  Interact with the **Gemini AI** assistant to get personalized cooking suggestions and recipe recommendations.
+  Interact with the **GnamGPT** AI assistant to get personalized cooking suggestions and recipe recommendations.

 - **Firebase Authentication** 🔑
   Sign in with Google to personalize your experience and save favorite recipes.